Welcome to "Severe Diarrhea" your resource for health issues

 - What is the color and consistency of your stool?

-- Do you have blood in your stool?
+- Do you have evidence of blood in your stool?

 - Are you passing large amounts of mucus with your stool?